Seasons of Dark Matter Freeze-In Shaped by the Weather of the Early Universe: Mass Bounds from Structures

-{\bf Mass Bounds from Structures.} We use the PSDs obtained in modified cosmologies to derive DM mass bounds.
+We use the PSDs obtained in modified cosmologies to derive DM mass bounds.
 Following Refs.~\cite{Kamada:2019kpe,DEramo:2020gpr,DEramo:2025jsb}, we compare the DM warmness $W_\chi$ with the reference warm dark matter (WDM) limit $W^{\rm max}_{\rm WDM}$, imposing $W_\chi(t_0) < W^{\rm max}_{\rm WDM}(t_0)$.
 This condition sets the minimum allowed DM mass

 Due to observational and modeling systematics in small-scale WDM probes, complementary constraints are essential.
 The most stringent limits are provided by Milky Way satellite counts, strong lensing, and the Lyman-$\alpha$ forest, as summarized in Fig.~2 of Ref.~\cite{DEramo:2025jsb}.
 Using the explicit expression for $W^{\rm max}_{\rm WDM}$\footnote{See App.~A of Ref.~\cite{DEramo:2025jsb} for a detailed derivation.}, we obtain